 The event was designed as a focused platform to exchange experience on preventive and protective cybersecurity controls, compare institutional strategies adopted across different light sources, and discuss emerging cyberthreats and future risks affecting open scientific environments.

-The workshop was hosted at AUB Mediterraneo in Pafos and was financially supported by the W.E.
-Heraeus foundation.
-SESAME warmly thanks AUB Mediterraneo for the generous hospitality and for providing an excellent academic setting that fostered open dialogue and collaboration.
+The workshop was hosted by AUB Mediterraneo in Paphos and was financially supported by the Wilhelm and Else Heraeus foundation.
+SESAME warmly thanks AUB Mediterraneo for its generous hospitality and for having provided an excellent academic setting that fostered open dialogue and collaboration.

 The workshop is a key outcome of the partnership between DESY (Deutsches Elektronen-Synchrotron) and SESAME for the development of a resilient cybersecurity infrastructure at SESAME, supported by a grant from the W.E.
 Heraeus foundation.

-The SESAME–AUB workshop underlines the role of research and academic institutions as trusted platforms for dialogue, capacity building, and cooperation, at the intersection of science, digital security, and international collaboration.
-The words of Stefan Lüders, CERN Computer Security Officer and Head of Computer Security at CERN, emphasised the broader significance of the event: “with this workshop, the SESAME lightsource provided once more a peaceful beacon for international research and collaboration in today's demanding geopolitical chaos.
+The SESAME–AUB workshop underlined the role of research and academic institutions as trusted platforms for dialogue, capacity building, and cooperation, at the intersection of science, digital security, and international collaboration.
+The words of Stefan Lüders, CERN Computer Security Officer and Head of Computer Security at CERN, emphasised the broader significance of the event: “with this workshop, the SESAME light source provided once more a peaceful beacon for international research and collaboration in today's demanding geopolitical chaos.
 Congratulations!”